Actives: The Key to Foolproof Skincare - EMANI

 And the fact of the matter is this: good skincare has nothing to do with how many dollars you dropped on it.

-This is because when it comes to skincare, formulas are everything!
+This is because when it comes to foolproof skincare, formulas are everything!

-And while formulas are made up of multiple complexities, we’re going to talk about one of their most important features: actives.
+While formulas consist of multiple complexities, let's focus on one of their most crucial features: actives.

 So you may now be wondering: what exactly are actives?

-Essentially, actives are ingredients that have been proven to make changes to your skin at a cellular level, meaning they work to renew, repair, protect, and hydrate your skin, starting at the cells.
+Actives, proven to transform skin at a cellular level, renew, repair, protect, and hydrate from the cellular level.

 Actives are natural ingredients, which means we find them already occurring in nature--most often from plants.